 Consequences for Non-conformance means the repairs required such that acceptance criteria are met or exceeded.

+Concrete Pavement means a rigid pavement structure with an exposed concrete surface, and may include concrete shoulders.

-Crack means a break in the pavement surface, a separation of the pavement or aggregates at the surface of the pavement, and separation of pavement joints, and includes breaks and separations previously repaired by sealing.
+Crack means a break in the pavement surface, a separation of the pavement or aggregates at the surface of the pavement, and separation of pavement joints in HMA pavement, and includes breaks and separations previously repaired by sealing.

 Crossfall means the average grade between edges of a cross-section element.